computefoundation/gnu-linux-shell-scripting/functions_scripts/README.md

 This directory contains functions scripts.

-Functions scripts consist of small related solutions as functions.
+Functions scripts are scripts consisting of small functions relative to a larger solution.